Let's come together to do what we can, today

 The excitement of our firm’s fast growth and all I was able to learn and contribute at first kept me from thinking too deeply about this question.
 I had become a Partner at the firm.
 By many outer measures I was a success.

-Over time though, I started to see that even though the results I was getting were amazing – I just didn’t want to be getting them for credit card companies.
+Over time though, I started to see that even though the results I was getting were amazing – they weren't focused on the world's biggest challenges.

 I was living a dual life – off-the-grid and focused on sustainability on the weekends, and literally jetting off (there goes my carbon footprint!) to corporate consulting clients during the week.